isomerpages/moe-rgps/_co-curricular-activities/Performing Arts/Concert Band.md

 |SYF 2018	|Accomplishment|
 |SYF 2022|Participated*|

-*In view of the disruptions to in-person CCA in Semester 2, 2021 as well as Term 1, 2022, participating schools in the SYF AP for Primary level will not be benchmarked for AP certification in 2022.
+*Participating schools in the SYF AP for Primary level will not be benchmarked for AP certification in 2022.

 Other Participations and exchange program
 * Participate in Passion Arts @ Heartlands 2013